Who's Who in the Foundation Programme

 They are responsible for the overall management and quality control of programmes designed for foundation training across a health economy (acute, mental health and primary care trusts).
 The FPD will work with the local lead educators to ensure that each placement of the programme and the programme as a whole meets the Severn PGME standard for training and that each foundation doctor is able to access a comprehensive range of experiences which will enable them to gain the competencies necessary for full registration and completion of foundation training.

 The Director of Medical Education or Clinical Tutor is the individual appointed by the postgraduate dean and the trust to manage postgraduate medical education within the trust.
 It is their responsibility, on behalf of the dean, to ensure that the learning environment within the trust supports the provision of high quality postgraduate medical education and training.

 They provide professional leadership and vision for the organisation on medical education issues and work closely with the postgraduate dean and foundation school to develop the team of consultants and other health professionals that are responsible for supporting elements of the Foundation Programme as well as the provision of specialty training.

-Foundation schools are not bricks and mortar institutions, but rather a conceptual grouping of institutions, which is administered by an actual (rather than conceptual) staff.
-The foundation school staff brings together medical schools, the local office of HEE, trusts (acute and mental health), Primary Care and other organisations (e.g. hospices) to offer training in a range of different settings and clinical environments.
+Foundation schools are not brick and mortar institutions, but rather a conceptual grouping of institutions, which is administered by an actual (rather than conceptual) staff.
+The foundation school staff brings together medical schools, the local office of NHS England, trusts (acute and mental health), Primary Care and other organisations (e.g. hospices) to offer training in a range of different settings and clinical environments.
 They offer all the placements required to gain the competences required to become a fully qualified doctor, as set out in the curriculum.

 Foundation schools in the UK accommodate several hundred F1 and F2 doctors each.
 The schools have a number of foundation training programmes, each under the supervision of a Foundation Programme Director (FPD).
 Each FPD will have responsibility for 20 – 40 foundation doctors.